mtiller/arborglyph/src/IDEAS.md

 - Add path attribute + name table
 - Add derived type (skips all tree walking), no caching, no eager evaluation.
 Transform other attributes.
 - Merge memoized value and children into a single entry.
+- Builtin parent
+- Add a cacheProvider option to allow alternative implementations of `CacheStorage` interface besides `WeakMap`
+- Custom reifier for MobX to wrap evaluations and attributes in `IComputedValue`s.